brouhaha/mds-fw/README.md

 There are at least three released versions of the IOC 8080 firmware

-* original
+* original (unenhanced) - part numbers unknown
-* enhanced - improved console, added soft function keys and better cursor control
+* enhanced - part numbers 104593-001 through -004
+* enhanced - part numbers 104688-001 through -004
+* enhanced - part numbers 104692-001 through -004
-* IOC-III - uses new version of IOC hardware
+* IOC-III - uses new version of IOC hardware - part numbers unknown

+The enhanced firmware add improved console support with function key macros and better cursor control

-Presently this project has partially reverse-engineered source code for the enhanced IOC, in the ioc-enhanced directory.
+Presently this project has partially reverse-engineered source code for the enhanced IOC, part numbers 104692-00x, in the ioc-enhanced directory.

 The source code is intended to be assembled using the [Macroassembler AS](http://john.ccac.rwth-aachen.de:8000/as/).